 FAQs:

-Yes, Australian Kookaburra Silver Coins are issued as legal tender by the Australian government, with a face value denominated in Australian dollars.
-This status adds an extra layer of authenticity and recognition for collectors worldwide.
+Yes, Australian Kookaburra Silver Coins are legal tender in Australia.
+Each coin carries an official face value, which is backed by the Australian government.
+While their face value is symbolic compared to the intrinsic silver content, this status adds an extra layer of authenticity and recognition.